Football News Sports Blog

 Having left unimpressed by Claudio Bravo, who in turn was brought in for a deemed-underwhelming Joe Hart, Pep Guardiola turned to a young 23-year-old Ederson from Benfica.
 This time, there was no underwhelming the Spanish tactician.

 In a way not too dissimilar to Manuel Neuer, Ederson has further led the progression of the evolution of what being a modern-day goalkeeper entails.
 His reflexes and positioning are right up there with the very best of his trade, and his passing range can put many high-end midfielders to shame.
-Because of his skillset, many reckon he can do just as well a job as an outfield player as he does in between the sticks.
+Because of his skillset, many reckon he can do just as well a job as an outfield player as he does between the sticks.

 4. André Onana